skills/resolve-merge-conflicts/README.md

 # Resolve merge conflicts

-_Merge conflicts are a normal part of working in Git.
-Learn why they happen and how to resolve them with ease._
+_Learn why conflicts happen and how to resolve them._

 <!--
   <<< Author notes: Start of the course >>>